chuangcaleb/obsidian-fountain-editor/docs/basic/design-guidelines.md

 Then, Obsidian note-making is business as usual, until we come across a file that is marked for Fountain-formatting.
 That is the scope that this plugin will operate in.

 (Implementation is subject to change!
-See [this discussion](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/4) for a possible alternative)
+See [this discussion](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/4) for a possible alternative.)

 ---